 Under the High Deductible Health Plan, the IRS doesn't allow for copays until your deductible has been met.
 That means for prescription drugs, you pay 100% of the cost for your medications until the deductible is met.
 You can use HSA dollars to pay for your prescription drugs though.
 If you are considering the HDHP, please research the total cost of your medications before making a final decision.
-This information can be found when you login to www.optumrx.com.
+This information can be found when you login to www.optumrx.com or on the CVS Caremark site starting January 1, 2025.
 The one exception to this rule is that preventative medications are covered at 100% under the HDHP.